NDCMS/NDParticleML/validation/README.md

 - `validation_2d_profiling.ipynb`: 2D validation with self-consistent profiling.
 The same as `2d_profiling.py`, just in a notebook.

 There is currently no script to do 1D validation with self-consistent profiling, although it is easy to create by adapting that in v1.

+Note: The current `Combine` scan data is in `/tmpscratch/sliu24/demos/`.